Skip to main content

 Description

-Headings are the outline AI systems follow to understand how a page is organized and what its primary topic is.
-A single, descriptive H1 tells answer engines the page's subject; an ordered H2/H3 nesting lets them map subtopics and pull the right passage for a given question.
-Multiple H1s, headings that appear before the main title, or skipped levels muddy that outline and make extraction less reliable — exactly the failure modes this parameter catches.
+Headings are the outline AI systems and answer engines follow to work out how a page is organized and what it's actually about.
+A single, descriptive H1 names the subject.
+Ordered H2/H3 nesting then lets engines map subtopics and pull the right passage for a given question.
+Multiple H1s, headings that appear before the main title, or skipped levels blur that outline, and passage extraction gets less reliable as a result.
+Those are precisely the failure modes this parameter catches.

-• Avoid skipping levels — follow H1 with H2, and H2 with H3, rather than jumping straight to a deeper level.
+• Don't skip levels.
+Follow H1 with H2, and H2 with H3, instead of jumping to a deeper level.

-• Use at least two heading levels so the page has real structure rather than a single flat list of headings.
+• Use at least two heading levels so the page has real structure rather than a single flat list.

-• If a stray H1 lives in your header or hero, confirm it is the page title; duplicate H1s drop the score to partial.
+• Got a stray H1 in your header or hero?
+Confirm which one is the page title.
+Duplicate H1s drop the score to partial.

-• Re-scan after restructuring and check the issues and skipped_levels evidence fields are empty.
+• Re-scan after restructuring and check that the issues and skipped_levels evidence fields come back empty.

 Version History